reshmakumar101/ai-ethics-checker/README.md

 This project was created entirely outside of work, using personal time and resources.
 It is not affiliated with or representative of any employer, past or present.
+It is intended to support thoughtful dialogue and responsible development, not to critique or interfere with any specific system or organization.

 ### 🧾 Prior Art Declaration